 Washington’s Board of Bar Examiners is responsible for the grading of the MEE and MPT portions of the UBE.
 In order to assure fairness and uniformity in grading, the Board of Bar Examiners follows NCBE-prescribed standards for grading.

 Applicants are provided with the scaled written (MEE+MPT) score, MBE score, and total UBE score only.
+Unsuccessful applicants will receive copies of their written essay and performance exam questions and answers and written raw scores.
 No other results information or examination materials will be provided to the applicants.
 There is no review or appeal of final examination results.

 The following list of articles, published by the National Conference of Bar Examiners, provides additional information on the scoring process.